ayitbarek/ayitbarek.github.io/research.md

 ### 🛡️ Avian Immunology
 We study the development and function of the avian immune system in both embryonic and post-hatch stages.
 Our goal is to identify key immunological markers and pathways involved in resistance to infectious diseases in poultry.

-### 💉 Vaccine Development
-Our lab develops and evaluates novel vaccine platforms and delivery systems, including in ovo immunization, spray vaccines, and mucosal adjuvants.
-We focus on enhancing immune protection against pathogens such as *avian influenza virus*, *Clostridium perfringens*, and *Escherichia coli*.

 ### 🦠 Gut Health and Microbiota
 We investigate how dietary components, probiotics, and prebiotics influence gut microbiota composition and function.
 We explore the role of microbial communities in nutrient absorption, immune regulation, and resistance to enteric infections.